 Figure 89: Comparison of $(\Delta m{31}^2 - \theta{23})$ -precision between CID (left panel) and no CID (right panel) in the disappearance channel including all correlations $(1\sigma, 2\sigma, 3\sigma, 2 \text{ d.o.f.}, \sin^2 2\theta{13} = 0)$.
 The appearance information is added as usual with CID.
 Dashed curves correspond to the inverted hierarchy solution.
+Taken with kind permission of the Physical Review from figure 1 in reference [208].
+Copyrighted by the American Physical Society.

-The ν{μ} dis-appearance channel is extremely useful for the determination of the atmospheric-neutrino parameters Δm{31}^2 and $\sin^2\theta{23}$.
-An impressive accuracy can be attained, even with the standard setup.
-However, a better precision can be achieved with a lower muon identification threshold.
-This can be achieved by loosening the kinematic cuts needed for a good muon charge identification.
+charge identification.
 With no-CID, low-energy bins have a much higher efficiency, which in turn maximises the oscillatory signal.
 The price that must be paid is that neutrino and antineutrino rates have to be added in this case, which is not a major problem for the dis-appearance channel [588].

 The raw data set is therefore split into two samples: the first with charge identification (CID), used for the appearance channel and modeled accordingly to reference [340]; the second without charge identification (no-CID).
-In this case the MINOS efficiencies and thresholds from references [192,698] are used.
+In this case the MINOS efficiencies and thresholds from references [192,699] are used.
 Note that this implies two different energy-threshold functions.
 The fact that there are almost no events below about 4 GeV in the appearance channel is appropriately modelled.
 For details of the shape of the appearance channel threshold function, the efficiencies, and the model of the energy resolution, see appendix B.2 of reference [340].
-By comparing the two panels of figure 89, it can be seen that it is extremely helpful not to use the CID information in the dis-appearance channel (cf. reference [738]).
+By comparing the two panels of figure 89, it can be seen that it is extremely helpful not to use the CID information in the dis-appearance channel (cf. reference [740]).

 Figure 90 shows the relative precision on Δm{31}^2 as a function of L and E{μ} (at 1σ CL for 1 degree of freedom), including all parameter correlations, for a normal 'true' mass hierarchy.
-The
+The upper end (left panel) and lower end (right panel) of the allowed region are given separately, because the $\Delta \chi^2$ is quite asymmetric in many cases.
+The first oscillation maximum can be found at: